giulianopz/cv/index.md

-- I contributed to the creation of an AMR-like adjective lexicon for the [MOUSSE project](http://mousse-project.org/) in the Linguistic Computing Laboratory (LCL) of the CS dept. of Sapienza University of Rome
+- I contributed to the creation of an AMR-like adjective lexicon for the [MOUSSE project](http://mousse-project.org/) in the Linguistic Computing Laboratory (LCL) of the CS dept. of Sapienza University of Rome.

 `Oct2017-Dec2017`
 __Linguistic Consultant, Babelscape__